jasondsc/PDneuralfingerprinting/README.md

 Code is organized in such a way that all the fingerprinting and ICC analyses are done within the python environment and saved to a csv

-This is then used in R to run additional analyses (e.g., relate the spatial distribution of ICC features to maps obtained from the neuromaps toolbox).
+This is then used in R to run additional analyses (e.g., relate the spatial distribution of ICC features to maps obtained from the neuromaps toolbox--see python code for annotionas).

+Preporcessing of the MEG data for the Prevent-AD and PD sample was for another project (see [GitHub](https://github.com/aiwiesman/QPN_Slowing) and [paper](https://www.sciencedirect.com/science/article/pii/S0301008223001399) for details)

 See XXXXX for details.